-Step 1: In this step the user have two options to choose from.
-You can choose Auto if the wireless client supports WPS, or Manual if the wireless client does not support WPS.
+Step 1: In this step the user has two options to choose from.
+Choose Auto if the wireless client supports WPS, or Manual if the wireless client does not support WPS.

 Click on the Prev button to return to the previous page.
 Click on the Next button to continue to the next page.
 Click on the Cancel button to discard the changes made and return to the main wireless page.